-There is one very important future perspective he offers though around the increasing complexity and inter relatedness of products and how this requires more effective multidisciplinary working practice to create these products.
-He explains how they’ve designed Apple’s new donut-like ‘Ring’ HQ to enable them to create more fully multi-disciplinary design teams, where industrial designers, sound engineers, hardware and software guys, UX people, electronics engineers etc, can all work together throughout the process.
+There is one very important future perspective he offers though around the increasing complexity and interrelatedness of products and how this requires more effective multidisciplinary working practice to create these products.
+He explains how they’ve designed Apple’s new doughnut-like ‘Ring’ HQ to enable them to create more fully multi-disciplinary design teams, where industrial designers, sound engineers, hardware and software guys, UX people, electronics engineers etc, can all work together throughout the process.

 Anyway, title aside, it’s a great interview and certainly worth listening to if you have any interest in emulating Apple’s success with the design process in generating great products.

 The audio quality is a little ropey (beware of clapping interludes!!)
 So we’ve pulled out some of the best bits of the interview.
 The full audio clip can be found above: